Improving Facade Parsing with Vision Transformers and Line Integration: Conclusion

 We also proposed a new facade parsing pipeline RTFP based on vision transformers and line integration.
 Our empirical findings underscore the remarkable advantages of employing ViT.
 Notably, the incorporation of the pre-training method, MAE, amplifies the prowess of ViT even further.
 These results are indicative of ViT's immense potential for application across a spectrum of facade parsing scenarios.
 With its inherent capability to capture comprehensive global context within images, we envision ViT as a versatile tool for a wide array of facade parsing applications.
 ViT exhibits a unique proficiency in discerning intricate relationships among distant elements within a facade—a pivotal factor for achieving accurate parsing of complex architectural structures.
 This, in turn, facilitates finer-grained segmentation and a deeper understanding of the constituent components comprising facades.
 In addition, an efficient yet accurate revision method LARF is designed to improve the segmentation results further.
-Leveraging prior knowledge of building facades, we demonstrate that simple line segment detection and reorganization can also match or exceed additional object detection models.
-However, our method currently only works on windows and relies on the results of the segmentation model.
+Leveraging prior knowledge of building facades, we demonstrate that simple line segment detection and integration can also match or exceed additional object detection models.
+However, our method currently only works on base facade elements (e.g., windows and doors in our CFP) and relies on the results of the segmentation model.
 Our future research will aim to improve these shortcomings.

 As we conclude this work, we are poised to continue exploring new frontiers in facade parsing, addressing existing limitations, and extending the applicability of these techniques to a broader array of architectural elements.
 We remain committed to advancing the field, pushing the boundaries of what is possible, and contributing to the ever-evolving landscape of computer vision and architectural analysis.